silverstripe/silverstripe-graphql/docs/en/08_architecture_diagrams.md

 ![A high-level view of the GraphQL build process](_images/build_process.png)

-- **`/dev/graphql/build`**: This is the command that builds the schema.
-It also runs as a side effect of `dev/build` as a fallback.
+- **`sake graphql:build`**: This is the command that builds the schema.
+It also runs as a side effect of `sake db:build` as a fallback.
 It accepts a `schema` parameter if you only want to build one schema.

 - **Schema Factory**: This class is responsible for rebuilding a schema or fetching an existing one (i.e. as cached generated code)